Students must have completed Advanced Spanish II and have a minimum of 3.0 GPA. The language of instruction for all

-Students take Contemporary Chile, a two-week orientation course with CIEE and a minimum of 15 US credits per semester in regular university courses (5 Chilean credits = 2 US credits, 6-9 Chilean credits = 3 US credits, 10 or more Chilean credits = 4 US credits).
-A maximum of one CIEE course per term permitted in addition with the pre-session course.
-Students who satisfactorily complete this courseload obtain a total of 16 credits and 5 courses at Georgetown (1 credit earned for the pre-session course per semester.
-Orientation grade appears on the transcript.
+Students take Contemporary Chile, a two-week orientation course with CIEE, and a minimum of 15 US credits per semester in regular university courses (5 Chilean credits = 2 US credits, 6-9 Chilean credits = 3 US credits, 10 or more Chilean credits = 4 US credits).
+A maximum of one CIEE course per term is permitted in addition to the pre-session course.
+Students who satisfactorily complete this courseload obtain a total of 16 credits and 5 courses at Georgetown (1 credit earned for the pre-session course per semester).
+The orientation grade appears on the transcript.
 Additional non-academic courses and Spanish language courses can be taken, but will not be awarded GU credit.

 Chilean grades range from 1-7, and 4 is the minimum passing grade to receive credit.